 Nothing say’s “I’m sunbaking in Hawaii” like a mailbox that’s overflowing with unread mail.
 If you’re going to be away for more than a few days, ask a friend, family member or trusted mailman to empty your mailbox regularly for you.
 If all of the above are heading away on holiday as well, why not arrange to have Australia Post hold your mail for the duration of your trip.

-We hope these three tips help to simplify your pre-holiday security to-do list.
+We hope these three basic and practical tips help to simplify your pre-Christmas security to-do list.
 Now if you’ll excuse me, I think I better pop home and make sure I turned that iron off after all…